MusalaSoft/atmosphere-docs/usage/get-children.md

 ### Get children by `CssQuery` ###

-   1. Get Element from the Active Screen.
+   1. Get the Element from the Active Screen.
-   2. Create CSS Query.
+   2. Create a CSS Query.
-     * How to create `CssQuery` explained [Here](create-xpath-and-cssquery.md)
+     * How to create a `CssQuery` is explained [here](create-xpath-and-cssquery.md).
    3. Use the method `element.getChildrenByCssQuery(CssQuery)` to get the children.

 Example Code: